The Old Man and the Sea By Ernest Hemingway

 Moby Dick by Herman Melville

 We simply couldn’t skip the classic tale of Captain Ahab sailing the ocean in search of the white whale.
-A story surrounded by adventure and battle of good versus evil.
+A story surrounded by adventure and a battle of good versus evil.
 Moby Dick is a humorous and poetic novel that is more than just the hunting of the infamous white whale.

 These swash-buckling tales of adventure and human triumph on the high seas are your perfect companions to read before your next sailing holiday.
 If you feel that we left out any fantastic books about sailing, leave your suggestion in our comments below.
 Happy adventuring!